Gather the Parts

 Prepare the Servo Ports

-Each pair of 3-pin servo ports along the top of the Propeller Activity Board has a jumper on power-select pins to its immediate left.
+Each pair of 3-pin servo ports along the top of the Propeller Activity Board (original or WX version) has a jumper on power-select pins to its immediate left.

 - Important!
-Make sure there is no USB cable or battery pack cable plugged into the ActivityBoard - moving jumpers with power connected could damage your board.
+Make sure there is no USB cable or battery pack cable plugged into the board - moving jumpers with power connected could damage your board.

 - Move the shunt jumpers into the configuration shown below.
 (If your jumpers don't have a little tab on them, needle-nose pliers will help.)